SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When you right-click the list header, and select *Add/remove column \> More*, the *Choose details* window opens.
 In that window, you can do the following:

-- Show or hide a column by selecting or clearing its check box, or by clicking *Show* or *Hide*.
+- Show or hide a column by selecting or clearing its checkbox, or by clicking *Show* or *Hide*.
 - Move a column up or down by clicking *Move up* or *Move down*.
 - Set the column type of a column (which, by default, is set to “Text”):